dgaydukov/cert-aws/sa/files/sa.md

 it has internal table where it store which port takes which mac address, and at first it sends ARP to get mac addresses, but once table is full it just sends packet to desired node.
 Works on the data link layer (Layer 2) of OSI.
 * Router (маршрутизатор) - small computer that can route the network traffic.
 Usually used to connect networks such as LAN/WAN.
 Works on (Layer 3).
 * L3 Switch (L3 коммутатор) - switch that can route traffic, work faster than router.
-There are 2 types of Port
+There are 2 types of Port:
 * Physical port - one inside switch/router is the nest where you plug in your network cable
 * Logical port - one inside OS, and it allows OS to route different protocols for the same IP address